Student Charter 2024/25

 Students commit to:

-• Be motivated and engaged with their chosen programme.
+• Be actively engaged with their chosen programme.

 • Submit assessed work by the required deadline.